FAQ

 No, a separate ticket must be purchased for bicycles for the respective route.

 Reservations are not generally required for mountain railways.
-However, during peak season and when visitor numbers are high, reservations are recommended for larger railways such as the Brienz-Rothorn Railway, Pilatus Railways, and Stanserhorn Railway.
+However, during peak season (June through October) and when visitor numbers are high, reservations are recommended for larger railways such as the Brienz-Rothorn Railway, Pilatus Railways, and Stanserhorn Railway.
 The surcharge for reservations is not included in the Lucerne Travel Pass.
 Information on reservation options can be found here.

 The Lucerne Travel Pass is valid for travelers from Zurich departing from Pfäffikon SZ or Baar.
 Travelers from Ticino can travel free of charge with the Lucerne Travel Pass from Göschenen.
 When traveling from Bern (via Interlaken), the pass is valid from Interlaken Ost, or when traveling via Emmental from Langnau i.E.